Understanding the difference between marketing mix and marketing strategy

 What is marketing strategy?

-A marketing strategy involves creating a blueprint for how a company will achieve its marketing objectives by identifying its audience, setting goals, and defining its brand’s unique value.
+A marketing strategy is a blueprint that outlines how a company will achieve its marketing objectives by identifying its audience, setting goals, and defining its brand’s unique value.

 Similar to the 4 Ps of a mix, marketing strategies follow the 4 Cs, which offer a customer-focused framework emphasizing customer satisfaction and engagement.